kisan-khatri/Potts_vs_MSA_Transformer-r20_Analysis/Example/readme.md

             python r20_plot.py

-But, all necessary files are provided.
-So, when you install Mi3-GPU and all necessary packages (see details in the Mi3-GPU link I have provided) , and run these two commands, you will see r20 plot.
+But all necessary files are provided.
+So, when you install Mi3-GPU and all necessary packages (see details in the Mi3-GPU link I have provided) , and run these two commands, you will be able to make r20 plot.

 Thank you.